wiredtiger/wiredtiger/src/docs/rts-new.md

 This is a little simpler than the timestamp rules - we use normal snapshot visibility in most of the places we look at timestamps (see the timestamps section).
-One exception is that we treat all data as visible when RTS is called from the API (as opposed to startup or shutdown).

 We also clear the transaction ID of updates we look at during RTS, because the connection's write generation will be initialised after RTS and the updates in the cache would be problematic for other parts of the code if they had a "legitimate" transaction ID.

+For example, suppose we restore an update from the history store with a transaction ID of 2000 and add it back to the update list.
+Later, after recovery, a new transaction starts with a minimum/maximum snapshot of (5, 10).
+This would not see the update because it's transaction ID (2000) is greater than the maximum snapshot of the new transaction.
+By removing the transaction ID, the update becomes globally visible, solving this problem.

+We treat all data as visible when RTS is called from the API.
+Since we clear transaction IDs during RTS, we could also do this during the rollback that happens during startup and shutdown.

 # Operations on the history store